EUDAT-B2STAGE/http-api/docs/user/authentication.md

 ## Authentication

-To send any kind of requests to the B2STAGE HTTP-API an authenitcation token is needed:
+To send any kind of requests to the B2STAGE HTTP-API an authentication token is needed:

-1. to request an authentication token the B2ACCESS credentials has to be sent in the request as shown in Login.
+1. to request an authentication token the B2ACCESS credentials has to be sent in the request as shown in [Login](#login).
 If the request succeeds, the server returns an authentication token;

 2. once you obtain a valid authentication token user can send HTTP requests including the token in the X-Auth-Token header.
 Continue to send API requests with that token until the service completes the request or the Unauthorized (401) error occurs;